emersion/emuarius/README.md

 # emuarius

-Bridge between Twitter and Mastodon
+Bridge between Twitter and Mastodon (or any OStatus-compliant instance).

+## License

+MIT